-The BA Business Galleries Lounge South is situated close to the Elemis Spa facilities.
-A 15 minutes complimentary session is available to anyone flying in Club World or First Class cabin or for Gold Card Holders flying longhaul.
-The facilities in the main terminal can be pretty busy (especially when first class passengers are able to book ahead whereas anyone traveling Club Europe has to book on arrival).
-We’d advise either heading over to the facilities at T5B or getting there super early!
+The BA Business Galleries lounge South is situated close to the Elemis Spa facilities.
+A 15 minutes complimentary session is available to anyone flying in a Club World or First Class cabin or for Gold cardholders flying long-haul.
+The facilities in the main terminal can be pretty busy (especially when First Class passengers are able to book ahead whereas anyone travelling Club Europe has to book on arrival).
+We’d advise either heading over to the facilities at T5B or getting there super-early!

-For those wanting to use the shower facilities get yourself booked in early.
-These are less busy than the Galleries North Lounge however if you’re looking for the quietest then why not try the T5B Galleries Lounge.
+For those wanting to use the shower facilities get yourselves booked in early.
+These are less busy than those at the Galleries North lounge however if you’re looking for the quietest then why not try the T5B Galleries lounge?

-As always, we hope you’ve enjoyed the Heathrow T5 Galleries Lounge North review.
-A quick tip, if you are looking to book a business class flight then why not take a look at the British Airways sales page here, you never know you may find an absolute margin.
+As always, we hope you’ve enjoyed the Heathrow T5 Galleries lounge South review.
+A quick tip, if you are looking to book a Business Class flight then why not take a look at the British Airways sales page here, you never know, you may find an absolute bargain.

-Please do share this with anyone who you think be may interested and take a look at some of these other articles, which may be of interest:
+Please do share this with anyone who you think may be curious and take a look at some of these other articles, which may be of interest:

 Enjoy what you’ve read?
 Join our mailing list to receive our best articles on luxury worldwide travel and points earning opportunities.
 No charge.
 No Spam.
 Only Inspiration.